 The following are the ways you can try sleeping in after a c-section.
 Whether or not one works for you depends on the level of ease and comfort you develop with the position.

 - On your back: In most cases, this is the comfortable position for the first few days and weeks after the cesarean.
-There is no pressure on the incision when you sleep on your back.
+In fact, sleeping on the back is considered one of the best sleeping positions after any kind of surgery.
+There is no pressure on the incision when you sleep on your back (4).
 You may also put a pillow below the knees for extra comfort.
-The downsides include difficulty in getting off the bed or sitting up as it can put some strain on the incision site.
+The downsides include difficulty in getting off the bed or sitting up, as it can put some strain on the incision site.
 It is also not the right position to consider if you have abnormal blood pressure.
-While getting up from this position, it would be better for you to roll onto your side and then sit up followed by standing up if needed.
+While getting up from this position, it would be better to roll onto your side with your knees bent, then sit up at the edge of the bed by supporting your body through hands and arms, followed by standing up if needed (5).

 - On your side: This is a more comfortable position after delivery.
 There is no pressure built on the incision site, and it is less painful while getting off the bed.
 Sleeping on the left helps in optimal blood flow and improves digestion.
-You may use pillows to support your abdomen and hips.
-Also, it is the best position to consider if you have blood pressure problems.
+This sleeping position is also helpful for those with back and neck pain (6).
+However, it is recommended that you use a support mechanism, which can be one or two pillows to support your abdomen and hips or a specially designed foam block (4).
+It is also the best position to consider if you have blood pressure problems.

 Liesel Teen, BSN, RN, a labor and delivery nurse and the founder of Mommy Labor Nurse from Raleigh, North Carolina, says, “Avoid sleeping on your stomach in the first several days and weeks following your C-section.
 A side-lying position should also be avoided in the immediate recovery period.
 Basically, you have to find a position that keeps pressure off your abdomen and your incision.
 In the first few days, the safest and most comfortable sleeping position will likely be on your back at a slight incline.
 Once your incision isn’t as sore, you can transition to side sleeping.”